Stuycs-K/project02-shell-10-calungsodr-kozyarchukp-leea/README.md

 Members: Raechel Calungsodr, Polina Kozyarchuk, Anastasia Lee

 Implemented features:
-- prints cwd (unless input is from a file)
+- prompt (prints cwd)
 - takes in user input
 - can execute programs (ls, echo, cowsay, etc.)
 - can handle cd
 - can handle exit
 - can handle EOF
-- can handle redirection with:
+- simple redirection:
    - one < / >
    - a composition of only < >
+- simple pipes:
    - one |
    - composition of | and < / >